What is Legionella Bacteria?

 Legionella is a bacteria found in both potable and nonpotable water systems that is the cause of Legionnaires’ disease and proliferates rapidly in warm water environments.
 Although the number of cases reported each year in the United States is comparatively low, this is a serious and potentially fatal illness.
 It is particularly dangerous because of how it spreads.

 Legionella in water is only harmful if it is inhaled as mist, steam or vapor.
 However, a contaminated source has the potential to infect a large group of people.
 Many outbreaks have been traced to hotels and other places where groups congregate.
+For example, outbreaks of Legionnaire’s Disease from air conditioning units infested with the bacteria have been reported.
 When it comes to preventing Legionnaire’s Disease, water treatment is crucial.

 Understanding Legionnaire’s Disease